v7labs/darwin-py/README.md

 Access at https://darwin.v7labs.com/datasets/579
 ```

-Note that in this case `579` will be the dataset ID.
 The dataset will be created in the team you're authenticated for.

 To delete the project on the server: